 When you sit, you usually lean on the backrest, put your arm on the armrest and maybe even lean your head on the headrest.
 This means that you stop using a significant number of muscles in your body.
 And what is not used weakens.
-Eight hours sitting at work, four hours at home in front of a television or with your device plus seven hours of sleep.
-This gives us nineteen hours a day not using most of our body muscles.
+Eight hours sitting at work, four hours at home in front of a television or with your device plus eight hours of sleep.
+This gives us twenty hours a day not using most of our body muscles.

 Take a stand

 Press the button on your standing desk.
 If you don’t have one, ask your boss.
 Not only your health will benefit immediately and in the long run, but also your employer will be happy to see the results of your work.

 When you stand, your muscles are active, supporting the body weight.
 This makes the body burn 100 – 200 calories per hour compared to just 60 – 130 calories when sitting.
 The number of calories depends on your weight, you can use this calculator to find out the exact number.
 Even though it is a fairly big number, this alone will not likely make a person lose weight, but it will contribute to a healthy lifestyle and help not to gain weight.

 Be aware, standing at work has one side effect.
 When you stand, you keep your muscles engaged, which helps to gain muscle tone.
 That’s not too bad.
 When your body is engaged, your heart rate is faster, which optimizes blood flow and makes your body function better, including the brain.
 It allows you to optimize your productivity and allows the body to break down after-meal blood sugars more easily.
 Plus, it’s nice to take the strain off your back once in a while.
 Straightening up your back and be able to move freely can be liberating and can prevent spinal injuries and spinal compressions caused by a prolonged period spent sitting in an unhealthy position.